Self-employed and pension saving

 Auto enrolment has addressed participation and coverage issues for many traditionally employed workers.
-But for those outside traditional employment, now a growing demographic around the world, auto enrolment as we currently understand it may not be an option.
+But for those working in self-employment, now a growing demographic around the world, the current auto enrolment mechanism would not usually apply.

 About our project partners